-WHY GO: Any authentic New Yorker knows that Times Square is “for tourists,” and doesn’t represent “real” New York.
-With Ruby Tuesday’s, Red Lobster, Olive Garden, Bubba Gump’s, Hard Rock, the Gap (coming), Old Navy (coming), Walgreens, Sephora (two of them!); Times Square in the center of Manhattan could be a mall in anywheresville.
+WHY GO: Any real New Yorker knows that Times Square is “for tourists” and doesn’t represent the authentic New York City.
+With Applebee’s, Red Lobster, Olive Garden, Bubba Gump’s, Hard Rock, the Gap, Old Navy, Walgreens, Sephora (two of them!); Times Square, in the center of Manhattan, could be a mall in anywheresville.

 Things to Do in Times Square

 DO: Stand in Awe

 Skip the shopping (which you can easily do in any city), pay no mind (or money) to the cartoon characters who expect a tip with photo, and just soak in the flashing Jumbotrons, take a selfie or us-ie in front of the illuminated American Flag on the Army Recruiting Office building, and pay strict attention to the wonder on the faces of foreigners.
 It will put you in a good mood.

 Don’t take these steps for granted.
 They weren’t always there.
 Nor were the pink loungers at the foot of said stairs.
 Once upon a time (not so long ago in my memory), Times Square was a snarl of traffic and XXX-Rated movies.
 Now, it’s a pedestrian-friendly, pie-shaped crush of humanity, and vantage point for great Instagram photos.